-To explore the influence of different initiation methods on the damage distribution on both sides of the air-spaced charge blasthole, polymethylmethacrylate (PMMA) was chosen as the experiment material.
-With the help of digital image correlation (DIC) experimental system, the evolution process of the whole field strain field and the strain attenuation law of the air section are obtained.
-At the same time, by means of the dynamic caustics experimental system, the influence of the detonation method on the dynamic fracture behavior of the prefabricated crack was explored.
-The experimental results show that the damage range generated on both sides of the blasthole of the cylindrical charge has significant fractal characteristics.
-When the outer-detonation is used, both sides of the center of the air section are damaged, but when other detonation methods are used, the air section is not damaged.
-The influence of different initiation methods on the radial compressive strain of the air segment strain field is mainly reflected in the two aspects of strain size and decay rate, and the influence on the axial tensile strain is mainly reflected in the two aspects of timeliness and decay rate.
-The fracture behavior of pre-crack ends varies greatly under different detonation methods.
-When the inner-detonation and outer-detonation are used, the cracks expand horizontally, showing typical type I and the crack initiation is mainly caused by tensile failure.
-When the antarafacial-detonation is used, the crack initiation is of the type I–II mixed, and the specific performance is tensile-shear destroy.
-Based on the numerical simulation software LS-DYNA, the origin of the crack initiation at the end of the pre-crack was explained, and the distribution law of the stress field at the blasthole wall was obtained.
-Different detonation methods have significant effects on the pressure distribution along the axial hole wall of the blasthole.
-The charge section is mainly reflected in the position of the pressure peak and the pressure distribution shape, and the air section is mainly reflected in the pressure peak size and the pressure distribution shape.
+In this study, a numerical simulation is used to study the effect of initiation methods on the damage distribution on both sides of an air-spaced charge blasthole using lead azide as the explosive and polymethyl methacrylate as the experimental material.
+The digital image correlation system determines the evolution of the global strain field and the strain attenuation pattern of the air section, and the dynamic caustics experimental system investigates the effect of detonation methods on the dynamic fracture behavior of the precrack.
+The experimental results show that the damage induced on both sides of the cylindrical charge blasthole has significant fractal properties.
+The damage degree corresponding to each initiation point of the charge section is the smallest, and the damage degree gradually increases along the detonation path.
+When it approaches the noninitiating end, the damage degree reduces further due to a decrease in the energy accumulation rate and a portion of the energy dissipation.
+When the outer detonation method is employed, both sides of the central air section are damaged, but not when the other detonation methods are used.
+The effect of different initiation methods on the radial compressive strain of the air segment strain field is mostly reflected in the strain size and strain decay rate, whereas the effect on the axial tensile strain is primarily reflected dynamically and in the decay rate.
+The attenuation coefficient of the strain field is the greatest when the outer detonation is initiated, regardless of whether the strain is radial or axial.
+The fracture behavior of the precrack end varies considerably depending on the detonation method.
+When both the inner and outer detonations are used, the crack exhibits a typical I type generated by tensile failure.
+When antarafacial detonation is used, the crack initiation is mixed I–II, and the specific performance is tensile-shear destruction.
+The origin of the crack initiation at the end of the precrack is described using LS-DYNA numerical simulation software, and the distribution pattern of the stress field at the blasthole wall is derived.
+The pressure distribution along the axial hole wall of the blasthole is considerably affected by different detonation methods.
+The charge section is mainly reflected in the position of the pressure peak and the pressure distribution shape, whereas the air section is primarily reflected in the size of the pressure peak and the pressure distribution shape.